-During the year ended 31 March 2023, the Group reviewed the recoverable amount of customer relationship of 13 Consultant based on value in use calculation with reference from the cash flow projections from formally approved budgets covering a five-year period and discount rate of 16.1%.
-No impairment loss in relation to the customer relationship of 13 Consultant has been recognised since the recoverable amount is higher than the carrying amount as at 31 March 2023.
+During the year ended 31 March 2024, the Group reviewed the recoverable amount of customer relationship of 13 Consultant based on value-in-use calculation with reference from the cash flow projections from formally approved budgets covering a five-year period and discount rate of 14.3%.
+HK\$838,000 of impairment loss in relation to the customer relationship of 13 Consultant has been recognised since the recoverable amount is lower than the carrying amount as at 31 March 2024.
 Further details on impairment assessment of the CGU of 13 Consultant is set out in note 19.
+As at 31 March 2025 and 2024, the valuation of customer relationship was fully impaired.